 - The ability for customers to provision resources in campus IP space

-- The ability for customers to process, store, or otherwise propagate sensitive or restricted data in AWS
+- The ability for customers to process, store, or otherwise propagate sensitive or restricted data in AWS without an assessment by the Office of Cybersecurity

 - AWS Mechanical Turk is not included (it is not considered a compute service)